All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Benefit 7: Foundation for Sustainable Results

-Sermorelin supports long-term success by helping patients arrive at their goal weight with more muscle, a higher metabolic rate, better sleep habits, and a more robust metabolic foundation.
+Sermorelin supports long-term success by helping patients arrive at their goal weight with more muscle, a higher metabolic rate, better sleep habits, and a more strong metabolic foundation.
 These factors make the transition to maintenance substantially easier.

 When you maintain your muscle mass during weight loss: